Department and Faculty

 - Neurosurgery infectious diseases

-Mayo's HIV research laboratory studies the effects of viral proteins and viral infections on the regulation of the immune system and clinical HIV disease course.
+Mayo's HIV Research Laboratory studies the effects of viral proteins and viral infections on the regulation of the immune system and clinical HIV disease course.
+Find out more about research in the Division of Infectious Diseases.

-Mayo Clinic's travel & tropical medicine clinic educates and immunizes people traveling to foreign countries and treats patients who return from foreign countries with an illness.
+Mayo Clinic's Travel and Tropical Medicine Clinic educates and immunizes people traveling to foreign countries and treats patients who return from foreign countries with an illness.

 Faculty mentors provide career guidance, advice and personal support.
-Fellows are assigned to a mentor at the beginning of the program.
-Mentors also serve as a contact point to introduce you and your family to Rochester, Minn. and the Mayo Clinic system.
+Fellows pick a mentor at the beginning of the program.
+Mentors also serve as a contact point to introduce you and your family to Rochester, Minnesota, and the Mayo Clinic system.

 Many renowned professors visit Mayo Clinic each year.
 They present their work and share information in many venues.
 Fellows are encouraged to take full advantage of these opportunities: